Non-Euclidean Contraction Theory for Monotone and Positive Systems: Introduction

 \paragraph*{Contribution} In this note, we build on the framework proposed in~\cite{AD-SJ-FB:20o} and introduce the notion of conic matrix measure, characterize its properties, and propose efficient methods for computing it.
-We provide a complete characterization of strongly-contractive monotone systems using the one-sided Lipschitz constant of their vector fields and the conic matrix measure of their Jacobians.
-As a first application of our monotone contraction framework, we introduce the class of monotone separable systems and study their strong contractivity.
-As a second application, we provide a sufficient condition for strong contractivity of excitatory Hopfield neural networks.
-We remark that strong contractivity of Hopfield neural networks automatically leads to their global stability for time-invariant inputs, their entrainment to a unique periodic orbit for periodic inputs, and their input-to-state stability for general time-varying inputs.
-As a third application, we use contraction theory to obtain a version of the Matrosov-Bellman comparison lemma that unifies several existing small-gain theorems and comparison lemmas in the literature.
-We also propose a sufficient condition, based on the conic matrix measures, for equilibrium-contractivity of positive systems.
-We introduce the class of positive separable systems and provide conditions for their equilibrium-contractivity.
-Finally, we use equilibrium-contracting positive systems to establish a novel framework for studying input-to-state stability of interconnected systems which can accommodate both inhibitory and excitatory interconnections between subsystems.
+We provide a complete characterization of contractive monotone systems using the one-sided Lipschitz constant of their vector fields and the conic matrix measure of their Jacobians.
+We also propose a sufficient condition, based on the conic matrix measures, for exponential convergence of positive systems to equilibrium points.
+As a first application of our monotone contraction framework, we provide a sufficient condition for contractivity of excitatory Hopfield neural networks.
+We remark that strong contractivity of Hopfield neural networks automatically leads to their global stability for time-invariant inputs, their entrainment to a unique periodic orbit for periodic inputs, and their input-to-state stability for general time-varying inputs. { As a second application, we establish a novel framework for studying input-to-state stability of interconnected systems.} Our framework is based on comparison with positive dynamical systems and can accommodate both inhibitory and excitatory interconnections between subsystems.
+By allowing the comparison system to be positive instead of monotone, our framework generalizes the well-known Matrosov-Bellman comparison lemma and unifies several existing small-gain theorems and comparison lemmas in the literature.